How To Create A To-Do List In WordPress

 Show Admin Bar Menu

-Enabling this option displays the ‘To-Do List’ menu in your WP Dashboard Admin bar …
+If this option is enabled, the ‘To-Do List’ menu will display in your WP Dashboard Admin bar …

 Use WYSIWYG Editor

-If enabled, you will be able to add and edit items on your to-do list using the WordPress WYSIWYG Editor …
+If enabled (‘Yes’), you can add and edit items on your to-do list using the WordPress WYSIWYG Editor …

 Use Auto Paragraphs

-If enabled (‘Yes’), automatic paragraphs are used to display content in your to-do list items.
+If enabled, automatic paragraphs are used to display content in to-do lists.

 Integrate with Post Planner

-If you are running a collaborative website or blog, you can integrate the Cleverness To-Do List plugin with a plugin called WordPress Post Planner, developed by the same plugin author that helps to make the process of managing a multi-author WordPress site easier …
+If you plan to run a collaborative site or blog, you can integrate the Cleverness To Do List plugin with a plugin called WordPress Post Planner, developed by the same author that provides you with a complete WordPress editorial solution …

-Go here to learn more this handy plugin: WordPress Post Planner
+Visit this site to learn more about using this plugin: WordPress Post Planner – Plugin For WordPress

-When you have finished configuring your plugin options in this section, remember to click the ‘Save Changes’ button …
+Once you have finished configuring your options, remember to click the ‘Save Changes’ button …

 Advanced Settings

-Once you have configured the general settings, click on the ‘Advanced Settings’ tab to proceed …
+After you have configured the general settings, click on the ‘Advanced Settings’ tab to continue …

-This tab lets you customize your To-Do lists, assign to-do tasks to other users and carry out plugin database maintenance.
+In this tab you can customize your To Do lists, assign to-do items to other users and perform database maintenance tasks.

 To-Do List Advanced Settings > Customize The To-Do List